Blendify/blender-manual/trunk/blender_docs/manual/painting_sculpting/painting/weight_paint/tools.rst

 Copy weights from other objects to the vertex groups of the active Object.
 By default this tool copies all vertex groups contained in the selected objects to the target object.
-However you can change the tool's behavior in the operator redo panel (see below).
+However, you can change the tool's behavior in the operator redo panel (see below).

 Prepare the Copy